MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcatalogpublishdraftitemasync.md

 ## Remarks

+This API is available on all platforms.
 The call kicks off a workflow to publish the item to the public catalog.
 The Publish Status API should be used to monitor the publish job.
 Call XAsyncGetStatus to get the status of the operation.
 If the service call is unsuccessful, the async result will be E_PF_DATABASE_THROUGHPUT_EXCEEDED, E_PF_ITEM_NOT_FOUND or any of the global PlayFab Service errors.
 See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements